 Honoring Black Culture Creators

-In addition to the film premieres, more about the Queen Collective program and the films will also be featured during the 54thNAACP Image Awards: Our Stories, Our Culture, and Our Excellence on Saturday, Feb.
-25th 8 pm CT on BET.
+In addition to the film premieres, more about the Queen Collective program and the films was featured during the 54thNAACP Image Awards: Our Stories, Our Culture, and Our Excellence.
 Globally recognized as one of the most distinguished multicultural awards shows, the 54th NAACP Image Awards continue a tradition of excellence, uplifting values that inspire equality, justice, and progressive change, and highlighting artists committed to that purpose.